Rachael-E/arran-runtime-blog-post/blog.md

 ## Data ##

-For this blog, open source Scottish Public Sector LiDAR data from the [Scottish Remote Sensing Portal](https://remotesensingdata.gov.scot/) was used, with the data made available under the Open Government Licence v3.
-These are incredibly detailed data sets covering parts of Scotland, including complete 1m coverage of the Isle of Arran: a geological playground with varied topography, that I couldn't wait to load it up in Runtime and see the results.
+For this blog, open source Scottish Public Sector LiDAR data from the [Scottish Remote Sensing Portal](https://remotesensingdata.gov.scot/) was used, with the data made available under the Open Government Licence v3 (*copyright Scottish Government and SEPA (2014)*).
+These are incredibly detailed data sets covering parts of Scotland, including complete 1m coverage of the Isle of Arran via the LiDAR for Scotland Phase II DTM dataset.
+Arran is a geological playground with varied topography, and I couldn't wait to load it up in Runtime and see the results.
 I was really impressed this caliber of data was freely and openly available: check it out if you haven't already, there's a handy webmap interface where you can see the coverage, including 25cm resolution in parts of the Outer Hebrides.

 ## The Code ##